 Colin Brown has a background in poetry, literature, disability arts, community education and counselling.
 Director of Poetry Can from 2003 to 2018, Colin has organised a wide range of poetry activities, including over twenty poetry festivals.
 He has helped to support and develop the work of hundreds of poets across the UK and the rest of the world.
 He’s worked closely with Arts Council England, Bristol City Council, Bath and North East Somerset Council, and South Gloucestershire Council to develop significant poetry projects across the region, and with Bristol University, the University of the West of England, Bath University, Bath Spa University, schools, organisations and groups to develop poetry activities in the community.

 Deborah Harvey is a poet and novelist.
 Her three poetry collections, Communion (2011), Map Reading for Beginners (2014), and Breadcrumbs (2016), are published by Indigo Dreams, while her historical novel, Dart, appeared under their Tamar Books imprint in 2013.
-Her fourth collection, The Shadow Factory, will be published in 2019.
+Her fourth collection, The Shadow Factory, will be published in summer 2019.

 Poetry begins where death is robbed of the last word.